Aristide Blank: Outcast and hostage

 Adevărul was finally banned on Goga's orders.
 After Carol engineered a self-coup and formed the National Renaissance Front, Blank made attempts to regain his standing in political life.
 He followed Carol on his final trip to Britain in November 1938, and was registered with the royal retinue at Claridge's of London.
 This prompted Argetoianu to comment that Carol was still unable to renounce his "gang of tricksters", comprising Blank, Hefter, and Eugen Titeanu.
 He reports meeting the "all-too-serene" Blank visiting the Wallace Collection alongside diplomat Dimitrie N. Ciotori: "I never asked him why he was in London: I don't doubt for a moment that he's here to pick up scraps from the table that's being set for King Carol".
 Blank returned to publishing with two other plays.
 Iarna la Hangerli ("Winter at Hagerli's"), a sample of historical theater, was partly taken up in Viața Românească in 1939; Rhapsodie des dieux ("Gods' Rhapsody", which is Blank's take on the Odyssey, noted by Faifer for its interxtual refinement) was published entirely in 1940.

 In Romania, the outbreak of World War II saw the generalization of antisemitic laws, followed in 1940 the premiership of a hardliner, Ion Gigurtu.
 As reported by Sebastian, news of his ascendancy struck his "millionaire friends" Blank and A. L. Zissu, who were "terrified and cracking up", but who still pestered him with "abstract conversations."
+In late August, the Gigurtu cabinet corrected a slip-up by previous antisemites, removing Blank from the Bucharest bar—though he was no longer practicing law, in any form.
 Such radicalization was followed in September by Carol's ouster, and afterward by the establishment of an Iron Guard-led "National Legionary State".
 This new regime blocked all of Blank's Romanian assets in October 1940, and instituted a special commission for re-litigating the BMB affair.
 General Ion Antonescu, who supervised the Guard as Conducător, also ordered Discom to be broken up.
 Official reports presented Discom as "a business venture of the Jew Aristide Blanc and of some politicians, most notably Const[antin] Argetoianu", also recounting that it had defrauded the state to the tune of "many a million."
 In January 1941, the Guard rebelled and was ousted by Antonescu.
 Before and during the clashes, the Guardists intensified antisemitic terror.
 A female member of the family, whom doctor Arthur Meiersohn identifies as Aristide's mother, was among those targeted, and attempted suicide with an overdose of phenobarbital.